Vita Advice from Recruiters

 5. Networking increases your chances dramatically

-Pro tip: don’t neglect the quality of your resume, but take care of your connections as well.
+Pro tip: don’t neglect the quality of your profile, but take care of your connections as well.
 Try finding a connection within the company and asking them to drop a word about you to the hiring person directly.

 6. Be an ‘achiever’, not a ‘doer’